 A common talking point among White supporters is that “Billy Donovan struggled in his first four years too.”
 That statement is downright offensive to the legacy that Donovan left for a multitude of reasons, and if uttered with a hint of sincerity should be disqualifying in terms of ever again taking the person who uttered it seriously, but the most important reason is the difference in their year-to-year results, as shown in the table below.
-The key is simple: green backgrounds denote improvements from the previous years, red backgrounds denote regressions, and brighter versions of the color indicate more significant changes.
+And by “year-to-year results,” I’m not simply talking about the NCAA Tournament; I’m talking about the totality of the season.
+The key is simple: green backgrounds denote improvements from the previous years, yellow denotes no notable year-to-year change, red backgrounds denote regressions, and brighter versions of the color indicate more significant changes.

 |Year to year results comparison|